What is an Enterprise-level SMS gateway?

-Enterprise SMS gateway solutions allow businesses to transmit and receive bulk SMS messages to mobile phone networks around the world.
+Enterprise SMS gateway software allows businesses to transmit and receive bulk SMS messages to mobile phone networks around the world.
 Gateway providers like CallFire and Clickatell have special agreements with the major mobile carriers around the world to send two-way SMS traffic.
 These gateway providers can send text message traffic to mobile phone network SMS centers, or SMSCs, which are responsible for relaying those messages to the intended mobile phone.
 Enterprise-level businesses can utilize these SMS gateway solutions to send and receive bulk SMS text messages from all around the world.

 How do SMS gateways work?